RaphaelOlivier/robust_speech/README.md

 ## What is this package for?
 In order to deploy machine learning models in the real world, it is important to make them robust to adversarial perturbations.
 This includes Automatic Speech Recognition models, which are [well known](https://arxiv.org/abs/2007.06622) to be vulnerable to adversarial examples.
 Many adversarial attacks and defenses have been developped by various research teams.
 In order to let users evaluate the robustness of their models, and come up more easily with new defenses, gathering all these attacks under a common codebase can be handy.

 Several robustness-oriented packages already exist ([Advertorch](https://github.com/BorealisAI/advertorch), [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox/tree/main/art), [Foolbox](https://github.com/bethgelab/foolbox), [Cleverhans](https://github.com/cleverhans-lab/cleverhans), etc).
 However, nearly all of these packages suppose that the model performs image classification.
 Yet applying standard classification-based attacks is not trivial, as ASR models are typically more complex than a stack of PyTorch layers: they must handle variable length inputs, are trained with tricky losses, contain recurrent networks, etc. Some attacks have been developped with the explicit goal of fooling ASR models (for instance by relying on acoustic models), and these attacks are rarely included in general robustness packages.
-Out of the packages above, ART supports ASR attacks, and only small subset of them and limited ASR architectures and datasets.
+Out of the packages above, ART supports ASR attacks, and only a small subset of them and limited ASR architectures and datasets.

 **robust_speech** fills that gap and propose a simple way to evaluate ASR models against Adversarial attacks.
 It is based on [Speechbrain](https://speechbrain.github.io/), a flexible Speech Toolkit that makes it very easy to load ASR datasets, run ASR models and access their loss, predictions and error rates - all of which are often necessary to run attacks.
 We have added some useful features and metrics to the Speechbrain Brain class, and we have imported or reproduced multiple general and ASR-specific attacks.